Who are refugees?

 How is a migrant different?

-The difference is the legislation that applies in each case.
-In the case of those seeking international protection, the applicable legislation is Law 12/2009 of 30 October regulating the right of asylum and subsidiary protection.
-Other foreigners come under Framework Act 4/2000 of 11 January on the rights and freedoms of aliens in Spain and their social integration.
+The difference lies in the legislation that applies in each case.
+In the case of those seeking international protection, the applicable legislation is Act 12/2009, of 30 October, regulating the right of asylum and subsidiary protection.
+In contrast, all other foreigners come under Framework Act 4/2000 of 11 January on the rights and freedoms of foreign nationals in Spain and their social integration.

 Refugees and migrants alike have left their country of origin or residence in search of safety.
 There are various reasons for their doing that, ranging from armed conflicts, internal violence and human rights’ violations to natural disasters and poverty.